 Confronting Discrimination In The Workplace

-Our disability discrimination attorney advises and represents clients regarding the following kinds of alleged discrimination in the workplace:
+Our job discrimination attorney advises and represents clients regarding the following kinds of alleged discrimination in the workplace:

 Reasonable Accommodation And The Interactive Process Under FEHA

 Before FEHA was modified by AB 2222, employers were required to make reasonable accommodation for employees with physical or mental disabilities unless doing so placed undue hardship on the employer’s operations.
 After AB 2222, employers must now make a good faith, timely effort to interact with disabled employees in order to make appropriate accommodations for them when requested to do so.
 Under FEHA, it is unlawful for an employer to refuse to engage in the interactive process in making accommodations for a disabled employee or applicant.